Pharma Trends 2017: Biosimilars

 The FDA approved 56 new drugs in 2015 and, of these, 33 were specialty drugs and 23 were traditional.
 One was a biosimilar.
 Development, approval and acceptance of biosimilars may become an important trend in 2017.

 The FDA is approving more specialty drugs than ever before and specialty medicines will likely face more competition in 2017.
-Increased FDA approval and frankmagliochetti-report-pharma-trends-biosimilarsdiscoveries of medications to treat orphan conditions and cancer will fuel competition.
+Increased FDA approval and discoveries of medications to treat orphan conditions and cancer will fuel competition.
 Biosimilars could overcome development hurdles and increase this competition even more.

 Acceptance of biosimilars has been slow in the past.
 One of the reasons for the reluctance is that the development of biosimilars is different from that of generic drugs.
 Generic drugs for small molecules have a relative simple chemical structure that makes it easy to reproduce an identical chemical.
 It is more difficult to make a protein or peptide identical to the original biologic agent because of differences in the sugar residues attached to the protein, for example, or differences in the protein folding that make it unpredictable.
 This means that, even though a biosimilar has an identical peptide chain, it may not have an identical effect.
 These factors complicate the process of making biosimilars and increase the risk for problems.